THIS TEXT IS BUT A BEGINNING ...

 In the sick person there is represented the contradiction between illness as a protest (= life expression) and the inhibition of this protest.
 This contradiction is to be unfolded towards the new quality of becoming conscious of one's role as an object, of being a single and isolated person within the process of production and destruction in capitalism.

 And there is the experience of the dialectic interaction between the Being and the consciousness – that is to say: illness as the blockage of life and illness as the not yet articulated protest against the life-inimical relations and against the social compulsive mechanisms.
 This experience comes to its expression in the collective need for change, combined to the abolition of all illusionary wishes for "health".
 New quality: socialist self-organization, collective.

-The more the collective expands, the more acute will become the confrontation with the institutions of social domination (health sector, university, ministry, judiciary, police); struggle of the collective against the institutions, public relations work.
+The more the collective expands, the more acute will the confrontation with the institutions of social domination become (health sector, university, ministry, judiciary, police); struggle of the collective against the institutions, public relations work.
 In these clashes, the collective becomes the subject of the processes of social change.
-At the same time, there is unfolded both inwards and outwards (by the formation of more socialist self-organizations focused on illness) the principle of multi-focal expansionism [Multi-Fokaler Expansionismus] as a new quality.
+At the same time, both inwards and outwards (by the formation of more socialist self-organizations focused on illness) the principle of multi-focal expansionism [Multi-Fokaler Expansionismus] is unfolded as a new quality.

-In the struggle of the collective against the life-inimical forces of the social system, there is also developed the multi-focal expansionism up to the new quality of the political identity [politische Identitaet], i.e. to the unity of needs and political struggle.
+In the struggle of the collective against the life-inimical forces of the social system, also the multi-focal expansionism is developed up to the new quality of political identity [politische Identitaet], i.e. to the unity of needs and political struggle.